What is the purpose of an EHCP review?

 What information will I be asked for before the meeting?

 Ahead of the scheduled EHCP review meeting, the meeting organiser will ask you to share your views.
 They may also ask for the views of your parent or carers.
-They will ask if you feel that progress is being made towards the outcomes set out in the current EHCP.
+They will ask if you feel that progression is being made towards the outcomes set out in the current EHCP.

 The EHC hub will prompt you to answer the following questions: